 1953 Kodak Retina IIa

 This camera was purchased by my Dad when he was away on business in West Africa for the princely sum of £30.10s.10d in January 1954.
-It is still in very good condition even though it was used from 1953 until the 1970s.
+It is still in very good condition even though it was used until the 1970s.
 It has a superb Schneider-Kreuznach Xenon f:2/50mm lens and a Compur shutter with speeds from 1 to 500th sec & B. He also had a separate rangefinder and close up lense set, as well as a Gossen Kodalux exposure meter which was unfortunately stolen when his house was broken into in the 1990s (together with his beloved Minolta SRT101).

 Retina cameras were made by Nagel in Germany, which was bought by Kodak in 1931, hence the high quality!

 1952 MPP Microcord